MicrochipTech/unicens-linux-daemon/cfg/README.md

 	- The hardware pin of the INIC, transporting the data part of the stream.
 FSY and CLK may be shared between multiple data pins.
 	- Following enumeration represents the allowed values.
 Choose one out of it: *SRXA0*, *SRXA1*, *SRXB0*, *SRXB1*
  - Bandwidth=".."
-	 - The amount of Bytes transferred within 48kHz.
-See (2.1) Bandwidth calculation.
+	 - The amount of Bytes transferred within 48kHz (See 2.1).
-	 - The Streaming port can be configured with different speed rates (FS) and different data formats.
+	 - The Streaming port can be configured with different speed rates and different data formats (See 9.3).
 Depending on the chosen speed and format, the bandwidth must be in a certain range:

 | Streaming Port Speed (Fs) | 16Bit Bandwidth Range | 24Bit Bandwidth Range  | Sequential Bandwidth Range |
 |---------------------------|-----------------------|------------------------|----------------------------|